-- i.MX Linux® Release Notes (IMX6LXRN) Provides the release information. - i.MX Linux[®] User's Guide (IMXLUG) Contains the information on installing U-Boot and Linux OS and using i.MX specific features. - Freescale Yocto Project User's Guide (IMXLXYOCTOUG) Contains the instructions for setting up and building Linux in the Yocto Project. - i.MX 6 Linux[®] Reference Manual (IMX6LXRM) Contains the information on Linux drivers for i.MX. - i.MX 6 Graphics User's Guide Describes the graphics used. - i.MX 6 Linux[®] High Assurance Boot (HAB) User's Guide (IMX6HABUG) Contains the information on using High Assurance Boot. - i.MX 6 BSP Porting Guide (IMX6XBSPPG) Contains the instructions on porting the BSP to a new board. - i.MX 6 VPU Application Programming Interface Linux® Reference Manual (IMX6VPUAPI) Provides the reference information on the VPU API.
+- i.MX Linux[®] Release Notes (IMXLXRN) Provides the release information. - i.MX Linux[®] User's Guide (IMXLUG) Contains the information on installing U-Boot and Linux OS and using i.MX-specific features. - Freescale Yocto Project User's Guide (IMXLXYOCTOUG) Contains the instructions for setting up and building Linux OS in the Yocto Project. - i.MX Linux® Reference Manual (IMXLXRM) Contains the information on Linux drivers for i.MX. - i.MX 6 Graphics User's Guide (IMX6GRAPHICUG) Describes the graphics used. - i.MX BSP Porting Guide (IMXXBSPPG) Contains the instructions on porting the BSP to a new board. - i.MX VPU Application Programming Interface Linux® Reference Manual (IMXVPUAPI) Provides the reference information on the VPU API.

 The quick start guides contain basic information on the board and setting it up.
-They are on the Freescale website.
+They are on the NXP website.